carlos4STEAM/FLSUN-Kossel-Delta/Home.md

 Please do join us if you own or thinking to purchase an FLSun 3d printer.

 This page is maintained by Chin Ming Keat and Maxim Riabichev.

-If you want to pitch in, please contact us via Facebook.
+If you want to pitch in, or if you find mistakes or stupid advice etc, do not hesitate to contact either me or Chin via Facebook.

 Thanks and have fun!